pedrooaugusto/speech-to-code/spoken/src/modules/typescript/variable_reference/README.md

 The following are some examples of phrases, in english, used to trigger the command `References a variable`:

-1. reference constant value
+1. reference variable graph
-2. reference namespace number
+2. reference namespace graph
-3. constant number
+3. variable graph
-4. namespace number
+4. namespace graph
 5. reference variable called [multi_word_token]
 6. reference namespace called [multi_word_token]
 7. variable called [multi_word_token]